SistemaCelifrut/CelifrutDesktopApp/README.md

-# celifrutdesktopapp
+# Celifrut desktop app

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript.

+it displays and manages the data generated in the process of sorting, shipping and packing of fruit for export.

 ## Recommended IDE Setup